gmarzot/aiomoqt-python/README.md

 # aiomoqt - Media over QUIC Transport (MoQT)

-`aiomoqt` is an implementaion of the MoQT protocol, based on `aioquic` and `asyncio`.
+`aiomoqt` is an implementaion of the MoQT protocol, based on `asyncio` and `aioquic`.

 ## Overview

-This package implements the [MoQT Specification](https://moq-wg.github.io/moq-transport/draft-ietf-moq-transport.html) (currently **draft-08**).
-It is desinged for general use as an MoQT client and server library, supporting both 'publish' and 'subscribe'.
-The architecture is based on [asyncio](https://pypi.org/project/asyncio/), and extends the [aioquic](https://pypi.org/project/aioquic/) protocol.
+This package implements the [MoQT Specification](https://moq-wg.github.io/moq-transport/draft-ietf-moq-transport.html) (currently **draft-10**).
+It is desinged for general use as an MoQT client and server library, supporting both 'publish' and 'subscribe' roles.

+The architecture follows the [asyncio.Protocol](https://pypi.org/project/asyncio/) design pattern, and extends the [aioquic.asyncio.protocol.QuicConnectionProtocol](https://pypi.org/project/aioquic/) protocol.

 ### Featurtes

-- Async Context Manager support for session connection management.
+- Provides 'Async Context Manager' support for session connection management.
+- Supports asynchronous and awaitable synchronous calls via an optional flag.
 - High-level API for control messages with default and custom response handlers.
-- Support for asynchronous and synchronous calls using the `wait_response` flag.
 - Low-level API for control and data message serialization and deserialization.

 🚀 **Status:** Alpha